Francisco Roig

 Francisco "Francis" Roig Genís (born 1 April 1968) is a Spanish tennis coach and retired professional tennis player.
 He was primarily a doubles player, winning nine ATP World Tour titles and reaching 12 more finals.
 After his playing retirement, he acted as the alternate coach of fellow Spaniard Rafael Nadal from 2005 until 2022.
 He was the coach of Matteo Berrettini from December 2023 until October 2024.

-In August 2025 he began coaching former US Open champion Emma Raducanu.
+From August 2025 to January 2026 he coached former US Open champion Emma Raducanu.
+In March 2026, Roig started coaching ATP tennis player Giovanni Mpetshi Perricard, but subsequently ended that partnership without informing Mpetshi Perricard to begin coaching WTA star Iga Świątek from April onward.